Our website uses cookies to enhance your browsing experience.

 /path/to/PVS-Studio.log

-The analyze command requires strace_out or compile_commands.json files in the current working directory.
-You can explicitly specify the location of these files using the ‑‑file (-f) flag.
+The analyze mode requires either the strace_out or compile_commands.json file in the current working directory.
+You can explicitly specify the location of files using the ‑‑file (or -f) flag.

 The analyzer warnings are saved to the specified Analysis_Report.json file.
-For other methods to view and filter the report, see the "Filtering and viewing the analyzer report" section of this document.
+For other ways to view and filter reports, refer to the documentation: "Filtering and viewing the analyzer report".

 If you use cross compilers

-In this case, the compilers may have special names and the analyzer will not be able to find them.
-To analyze such a project, you must explicitly list the names of the compilers without the paths:
+The compilers may have specific names, so the analyzer may not detect them.
+To analyze projects, explicitly list the names of the compilers without paths:

 --compiler gcc --compiler g++ --compiler COMPILER_NAME